Waterproofing a tent yourself is easy, quick, cheap, and effective! Let me show you how.

-The first of these advice is to apply grease or lard to the rainfly.
-This will keep out water, but it will remove all waterproof coating from your tent.
+While applying grease or lard to the rainfly will keep out water, it will also remove all waterproof coating from your tent.
 Not to mention that it is disgusting, and it will be unpleasant to pack a tent soaked in lard.
 Lard will also attract bugs and critters.
 You really don't want to wake up in a sea of ants...

-Another one is to apply ductape.
-I will be hard to remove, not to mention that it can tear the wall of the tent made of more sophisticated materials.
+Though duct tape is a wonderfully versatile tool, it will be hard to remove from a rain fly, not to mention that it can tear the wall off a tent made of more sophisticated materials.

-The third piece of advice is to use a candle.
-Light a candle and make sure the drops land on the hole in your tent.
-Personally I find this very risky.
-You can set your tent on fire not to mention that if the wall is made of plastic that is not heat resistant, the hot fuzz will ruin your tent once and for all.
+Yes, technically you could light a candle and make sure the drops land on the hole in your tent.
+But personally, I find this very risky.
+You can set your tent on fire, not to mention that if the wall is made of plastic that is not heat resistant, the hot fuzz will ruin your tent once and for all.
 You are much better off spending ten bucks than setting your tent on fire and having to explain to your loved ones why the weekend's camping trip is off.

 Waterproofing an old tent is easy and cheap.
 If you are not a regular camper, there is no point in buying a brand new, fancy waterproof tent for just a one-off trip.
 You would be better off by buying a tarp, applying a seam sealer and a waterproofing spray.
 It will cost you no more than a few bucks, and you will receive the value of great times with your family.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2014 Peter Taylor